StudentDataLabs/EmptyHousingInnovationLab/README.md

 ---

 ### Event Info
 Taking place on Saturday October 29th at the London campus of Liverpool University near the Barbican, the Empty Housing Innovation Lab is an event being organised by [Student Data Labs](studentdatalabs.com).
-Free for university students, the aim of the Lab is to explore how to address long-term empty homes in London and learn real-world data skills.
+Free for university students, the aim of the Lab is to explore how to address long-term empty homes in London.

 ### The Problem
 Despite falling numbers in many boroughs, there are thousands of long-term empty properties across London.